-The goal of the continuous NZHS is to support the formulation and evaluation of health policy by providing timely, reliable and relevant health information.
-This information covers population health; health risk and protective factors; and health service utilisation.
+The goal of the NZHS is to support the formulation and evaluation of health policy by providing timely, reliable and relevant health information that cannot be collected more efficiently from other sources.
+The information covers population health, health risk and protective factors, as well as health service utilisation.